Key takeaways

 The standard methocarbamol dosage for dogs is 66–132 mg/kg per day if given by mouth, but intravenous injections have lower doses.

-The most common side effects of methocarbamol in dogs are drowsiness, dizziness, and loss of coordination.
+The most common methocarbamol side effects in dogs are drowsiness, dizziness, drooling, and loss of coordination.

 Methocarbamol is a skeletal muscle relaxant prescribed to dogs to relieve muscle spasms and pain due to injuries, spinal disc problems, swelling, or poisoning.
-Methocarbamol works indirectly on the muscles by affecting the central nervous system.
-Because of the way it works, methocarbamol reduces muscle rigidity without affecting muscle tone, which is a problem with other muscle relaxants.
-The brand name version of methocarbamol is Robaxin, but for animals, this is only available as an injectable called Robaxin-V.
+Because methocarbamol acts on the central nervous system rather than directly on the muscles, it reduces muscle rigidity without affecting muscle tone, unlike other muscle relaxants.
+The brand name version of methocarbamol is Robaxin, but for animals, this is only available as an injectable or tablets called Robaxin-V.

 What is methocarbamol used for in dogs?

-As a skeletal muscle relaxant, methocarbamol relieves muscle tremors, muscle spasms, and muscle pain in dogs due to injury, inflammation, intervertebral disc disease, or certain types of poisons.
+As a skeletal muscle relaxant, methocarbamol relieves muscle tremors, spasms, and pain in dogs due to injury, inflammation, intervertebral disc disease, or certain types of poisoning.

 Musculoskeletal injury

-Veterinarians use injectable and oral methocarbamol for muscle pains and spasms due to injuries such as strains and sprains of the muscles or ligaments.
-Veterinarians also use it to calm muscle spasms before or after surgery and for spinal cord injuries.
+Veterinarians use injectable and oral methocarbamol for muscle pain and spasms due to injuries, such as strains and sprains of muscles or ligaments.
+It’s also FDA-approved to treat bursitis or swollen joints in dogs and cats.
+Veterinarians also use it to calm muscle spasms before or after surgery, and to treat spinal cord injuries.

 Intervertebral disc disease